No matter what Europeans are doing, they’re doing it stylishly, and Spaniards are no exception.

-What to wear on a night out in Spain
+What to wear in Spain on a night out

 Spaniards are stylish whatever they’re doing, but the style dial gets turned up a notch when they head out for the evening.
 Make sure you have the right wardrobe with these evening attire tips.

 - Fancy Dinner Plans.
 A simple cami is an easy way to dress up your typical tank top and jeans ensemble.
 Complete the look with a statement necklace and a pair of wedges or strappy sandals.
-For something more elevated, the trusty Little Black Dress exudes elegance and can be layered or accessorised to create multiple looks.
+For something more elevated, the trusty Little Black Dress exudes elegance and can be layered or accessorized to create multiple looks.

 - Tapas and Tango.
-Match a basic white tee with a silky slip dress and a pair of white sneakers for a laidback look.
+Match a basic white tee with a silky slip dress and a pair of white sneakers for a laid-back look.
 For a cooler evening, drape a denim or leather jacket over your shoulders.

 - Casual Beachside Bar.
 One-piece shirt dresses and maxi skirts with breathable fabrics, like cotton, can be paired with sneakers during the day and elevated with a killer pair of heels in the evening.
 A jumpsuit is a comfy alternative to a skirt and top combo.
 Swap your beach bag for a smaller, fancier option.